 Do you find it difficult to continue the conversation with them after exchanging names?

-Even though the language we use to make small talk with new people may appear to be very simple, it is often difficult to use fluently without practice.
+Even though the language we use to make small talk with new people may appear to be very simple, it is often difficult to use without practice.

-(In addition, some questions which are normal in your native country are actually considered rude in the United States!)
+(In addition, some questions which are normal in your native language are actually considered rude in the United States!)